 Here are some key points to remember as you start the MS portion of the BS/MS program:

 - All students accepted to the BS/MS program should take some time to review the PPT presentation about the transition to graduate school.
 Additionally, click here for a very thorough set of FAQ's.

-- Seniors are strongly encouraged to schedule an appointment with the BS/MS Program advisor.
-It is recommended that you begin planning your MS program 2 semesters prior to graduation or prior to when you start taking the electives that will be double counted towards your BS and MS degrees.
+- Seniors are strongly encouraged to schedule an appointment with your academic advisor to discuss the program.
+It is recommended that you begin planning your MS program 2 semesters prior to graduation or before you start taking the electives that will be double counted towards your BS and MS degrees.
 Your academic advisor can answer most of your questions and put you in touch with a graduate advisor if necessary.

 - Students should carefully plan the classes that will double count towards both the BS degree and the MS degree.
 Consult the graduate handbook for graduate program rules and requirements.

 - ME students will generally double count an ME elective and a free elective.